Florida officials investigating deputy allegedly seen in video taking student to the ground - KION546

 “From my understanding, the juvenile was fine,” Lopez said, adding that the student was medically attended to at the scene and released to her mother, who picked her up.
 According to the sheriff, the deputy is also “fine,” though he sustained some injuries when he hit the ground.

-Lopez said although his office is capable of handling the investigation, he has made the decision to turn it over to the Florida Department of Law Enforcement (FDLE).
-The sheriff says he wants to make sure the investigation is thorough and conducted through an independent investigation so no one can ever say he had influence over this case.
+Lopez said his office is capable of handling the investigation, but he turned it over to the Florida Department of Law Enforcement (FDLE) so no one can accuse him of influence over the case.

 “Certain situations and certain circumstances call for complete, clear transparency and utmost trust with our citizens,” Lopez said.

-FDLE confirmed is is investigating the use of force at Liberty High School.
+FDLE confirmed it is investigating the use of force at Liberty High School.

 “Each case is unique including this case.
 In this case and all others, our role is to determine the facts of what happened and a state attorney or prosecutor determines if there are law violations,” a statement from the Department said.